You feel a lot of pressure to get things right, to do more, or to be better.

 How I Support Change

-My work draws on evidence-based frameworks that offer practical tools and skills to help you understand your experiences, respond more flexibly to thoughts and emotions, and move toward what matters most to you.
-Together, we’ll focus on building insight, strengthening coping strategies, and creating changes that feel meaningful and sustainable.
+My work is grounded in evidence-based approaches that offer practical tools to help you understand your experiences, respond differently to thoughts and emotions, and move toward what matters most to you.

 A stack of seven smooth, multicolored stones balanced on a pebble on a sandy beach, with waves and water in the background.